AztecProtocol/aztec-connect/hummus/README.md

 # Getting started

 You will need to compile `Barretenberg`, link it with `barretenberg.js`, and install and build `Hummus`.
-You can do this simply by calling:
+You can do this simply by calling `./bootstrap.sh` at the root of the repo.

-`yarn bootstrap`

 Once bootstrapped, you are ready to launch the front-end: